andrewchambers/qc/README.md

 # Status

 The compiler itself is nearly complete enough to start compiling real programs.
 My first target will be my old [self hosting C compiler](https://github.com/andrewchambers/c).
+Currently, more than 5k LOC from that project can be built with qc + qbe.

 There is not much work required to complete that goal, though there will be a steady grind of bug fixes to make it a reality.

 # Building